foreveremain/2024/biovis_challenge.md

 In addition to the main challenge, we also host a complementary design challenge.
-Teams that submitted entries to the main challenges are allowed to submit also to the design challenge track.
-Submitters to the design challenge, however, do not necessarily need to submit also to the design challenge track.
+Teams that submitted entries to the main challenges are allowed to also submit to the design challenge track and vice versa.

 For this challenge, submitters are asked to improve the current protein network plot in Fig. 7F ([Gonçalves et al.,